What is Soltamox?

 How should I take Soltamox?

-Have regular physical exams and mammograms, and self-examine your breasts for lumps on a monthly basis while using this medicine.
+Have regular physical exams and mammograms, and self-examine your breasts for lumps on a monthly basis while using Soltamox.

-Store at room temperature away from moisture, heat, or cold.
-Do not freeze.
+Store at room temperature away from moisture, heat, and light.
+Do not refrigerate or freeze.
+Throw away any leftover liquid medicine 3 months after you first opened the bottle.

 What happens if I miss a dose?